 - Make sure your child drinks plenty of fluids.

 - Saline nose drops can help loosen dried snot and relieve a stuffy nose.
-Ask your pharmacist, GP or health visitor about them.
+Ask a pharmacist, GP or health visitor about them.

-- If your child has a fever, pain or discomfort, children's paracetamol or ibuprofen can help.
+- If your child has a high temperature, pain or discomfort, children's paracetamol or ibuprofen can help.
 Children with asthma may not be able to take ibuprofen, so check with a pharmacist, GP or health visitor first.
 Always follow the instructions on the packet.